Angelina Jolie takes the vile out of villain in 'Maleficent'

 So apparently did her six kids, who encouraged her to take the role and helped her find her memorable Maleficent voice.
 "My children have seen it and it really makes them happy," she said.

-The film, a big Walt Disney Co production that cost $200 million, opens Friday in U.S. theaters and the studio has launched an ambitious marketing campaign that includes Maleficent lines of MAC Cosmetics and clothing and shoes by designer Stella McCartney.
+The film, a big Walt Disney Co production that cost $200 million (118.9 million pounds), opens Friday in U.S. theatres and the studio has launched an ambitious marketing campaign that includes Maleficent lines of MAC Cosmetics and clothing and shoes by designer Stella McCartney.

 The audience sweet spot is girls age 10 and up, an older group than the younger children who swooned for the empowering princesses in the Disney's animated blockbuster "Frozen," according to Phil Contrino, chief analyst at Boxoffice.com.